 While searching for Marguerite, Valentin meets Faust, who is feeling remorseful for abandoning her.
 Valentin recognizes Méphistophélès’s voice and races to confront him.
 Méphistophélès possesses both Valentin and Faust, causing Faust to kill Valentin.
 Méphistophélès pulls Faust away as Marguerite rushes to her brother’s aid.
 Valentin curses her in his last dying breath.
 Marguerite, now alone, confronts her circumstances.

-Marguerite has been driven insane.
-She sits in a prison, condemned to death for murdering her own child.
-Méphistophélès appears with Faust in order to collect her soul.
+Marguerite sits in prison, condemned to death for murdering her own child.
+Méphistophélès appears with Faust to reap her soul.
 At first, she is happy to see Faust.
 However, she refuses to go with him, and recalls their first days together and how happy they once were.
-Méphistophélès becomes irritated and tells Faust to make haste.
+Méphistophélès becomes irritated and tells Faust to hurry.
 Faust tells her that they can save her, but again, Marguerite refuses to go with them.
 She asks the angels for forgiveness and tells Faust that she entrusts her fate to God.
-Méphistophélès drags Faust to hell as Marguerite heads to the gallows.
-As she dies, a chorus of angels surrounds her spirit and announces her salvation.
+As Méphistophélès drags Faust to condemnation, Marguerite is enveloped by the light of salvation.